csm03780513/merch-site-react-crud-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Screenshots
-Screenshot of the Band Merch Store <!-- Add a screenshot if available -->

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.